macsyd/csc370-database-project/project-deliverables/sprint-5/Sprint-5.md

 * Decompose our database into 4NF if appropriate

 **Competency:** *"Simplifies queries: Simplifies a complex query by converting a sub-query into a (outer?) join"* <br>
-* If possible, simplify our earlier queries (in [DemoQueries.sql](project-deliverables/sprint-2/DemoQueries.sql)) that used sub-queries by potentially converting them into a join
+* If possible, simplify our earlier subqueries (in [DemoQueries.sql](project-deliverables/sprint-2/DemoQueries.sql)) by potentially converting them into a join

 **Competency:** *"Uses triggers: Enforces consistency by adding triggers to queries"* <br>
 * Write queries that use triggers to enforce consistency